 7:00 - 9:00 AM Check-In and Departure for TCBC Outreach Ride

 Riders are hailing this ride as one of the most scenic and hospitable rides in Minnesota!
-With four ride options, this ride is perfect for families, novice bike riders and experienced riders.
-All rides will begin and end at the Crow River Winery, which connects with the Luce Line Trail via a 1/4 mile packed gravel trail (the only portion not paved is the connection from the Winery to the Luce Line Trail.
-Experienced adult riders can opt to ride an alternate route on the highway a short distance to connect to the Luce Line).
+With four route options, this ride is perfect for families, novice bike riders and experienced riders.
+All rides will begin and end at the Crow River Winery, which connects with the Luce Line Trail via a 1/4 mile packed gravel trail (the only portion not paved is the connection from the Winery to the Luce Line Trail).
+Experienced adult riders can opt to ride an alternate route on the highway a short distance to connect to the Luce Line Trail.
 There is not a “group start”, but rather riders can begin the ride as early as 7:00am and as late as 9:00am.
 All riders must be back to Crow River Winery and checked-in by 3pm.

-- 12 Mile Ride: The route will be 100% on the Luce Line Trail.
-Starting from Crow River Winery to a turn-around point by Super America and then back.
+- 12 Mile Ride: The route will be 100% on the Luce Line Trail, other than the 1/4 mile packed gravel trail from Crow River Winery.
+This is an out and back route with one refreshment station/rest stop at the turn-around point at Oddfellow’s Park, behind SuperAmerica.
 Kids under 18 are free, but still need to register and have parents sign a waiver.
-There is one refreshment station at the turn-around point of this route.

-- 50 Mile Ride: The routewill utilize part of the Luce Line Trail and then head into beautiful lake country.
-In addition to this being a fully supported ride, showers will be made available to the 50-mile riders.
-There are three refreshment stations along the route.
+- 50 Mile Ride: (Note: this loop actually maps 52.5 miles) and will utilize part of the Luce Line Trail, then head into beautiful lake country.
+There will be four refreshment stations/rest stops and a SAG wagon along the route.

-Registration for 2018 Now Open! http://www.hutchinsonrotary.org/events/water-carnival-bike-ride/
+Registration for 2019 Now Open! http://www.hutchinsonrotary.

-Check-In on June 10, 2018
+Check-In on June 9, 2019

 You may register and pay the day of the event.
 (Same day registration $40) Please check in at the Crow River Winery as early as 7:00 AM and no later than 9:00 AM.